austozi/docker-podcast-server/README.md

 ## What this is

 I'm no coder and this is a hacky solution that I put together to solve a problem I had.
-I wanted a selfhosted media downloader and podcast feed generator because some of my favourite shows do not provide a podcast feed.
+I wanted a selfhosted media downloader and podcast feed generator because some of my favourite shows did not provide a podcast feed.

 This application will: